Return Boxes for Quadra Village and Fairfield!

 The draft budget does not allocate funds for providing library services, such as book return boxes, a pop-up library during summer months when school libraries are not available, or weekly bookmobile service in the north end of the city.
 This is a significant oversight given the clear strategic plan commitment.

 Please include an amount in the GVPL budget for providing library services in the north end of the city.

 Residents of the city's most marginalized neighbourhoods need easy access to library services.
 They shouldn't have to wait another year, just because a feasibility study about redeveloping or moving the Central Branch is underway!

-Basic library services like internet access and a book return drop box should be provided to people without any library service before improving service for people who already have a library close to home.
+Basic library services like a book return drop box should be provided to people without any library service before improving service for people who already have a library close to home.

-Please keep providing library services in the north end of the city in the 2019-2022 Strategic Plan.
+Please include funds for providing library services in the north end of the city in the 2022 Budget.